Category: EasternLoop2016

 The Flatiron Building is a 1902 skyscraper.
 The 22 story triangular building is considered to be a groundbreaking skyscraper.

-We wanted the full NYC experience so we had to try a hotdog from a food cart!
+We wanted the full NYC experience so, obviously, we had to try a hotdog from a food cart!

-So…we were walking along and I noticed a few people taking pics of something behind us.
-I turn around to see a great shot of the Chrysler Building!
+We were walking along to the next spot on our list when I noticed a few people taking pics of something behind us.
+I turned around to see a great shot of the Chrysler Building!
 When it was completed in 1931 it held the title of “world’s tallest building”.

-I didn’t take this picture because it’s a digital American flag.
+I didn’t take the picture at the top above because it’s a digital American flag.
 I took it because of all of the police officers guarding it.
 It saddens me that they have to guard it.
 I don’t know if you can see it, but one of the guards is heavily armed.
 Don’t ask me what kind of gun it was…I don’t know guns…it was really big and looked like it would shoot a missile.
 Can’t we just get along?

-We made it to Times Square!
+We made it all the way to the famous Times Square!
 It was packed with people and the all of the signs were flashing up ads non-stop.
 We stuck around just long enough to snap some pictures and then we were off again.
+Times Square was…a lot…of everything.

-You see it in movies, hear about it on shows, but the number of yellow taxis was astounding!
-They were everywhere!!
+You see it in movies, you hear about it on shows, but the number of yellow taxis was astounding!
+They really were everywhere!!
+It was kind of neat to see them all lined up and waiting like that.

 I didn’t know this was here.
 We were walking by and I spotted it so…I had to have a picture of the boys with it.
 I’m not sure how many LOVE statues this one makes…I should count those up.